tumble1999/savaslabs.github.io/_posts/2015-06-23-a-man-a-plan-a-canal-a-savas.md

 [palindromes](http://en.wikipedia.org/wiki/Palindrome).

-This is why, when we asked [Harbor](http://www.studioharbor.com) to help us come up with a company identity, including designing our logo and our name, "palindrome" was naturally a category... e pluribus unum
+This is why, when we asked [Harbor](http://www.studioharbor.com) to help us come up with a company identity, including designing our logo and assissting us with our name selection, "palindrome" was naturally a category of options for names... e pluribus unum
  <img alt="winking emoji"  class="emoji" src="http://www.emoji-cheat-sheet.com/graphics/emojis/wink.png">

 #### Really though?